Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Elaine: I can remember laying there that night and thinking that if I could just go to sleep and sleep for a year I know things would be better then.
 And I can remember that night too, him and I laying there and just making a vow to each other that it would not tear us apart, because so many people, their family cannot survive.
 We held on tight and just decided that we can’t, we just can’t let this destroy us.

-I think bereaved couples have the same reasons most couples have for staying together—their history together, the ways they are compatible, the emotional investments their relationship represents, the ways they depend on each other and feelings of affection.
+I think bereaved couples have the same reasons most couples have for staying together—their history together, the emotional investments their relationship represents, the ways they depend on each other, and feelings of affection.
 But I also believe many bereaved parents are motivated by an additional factor when they make the commitment to stay together.
 Their commitment is rooted in a sense that no one else knew the child as well or could understand as much what was lost when the child died.

 Jane: People seemed to be understanding, but nobody knew Adam but [my husband] Rob.
 And my feeling was that nobody was gonna be able to understand the depth of our loss except this other person who had lived with him.
 Not that I was ever thinking of leaving or becoming friendly with anyone else, but I kept thinking, “There’s no one in this world that understands what we’ve been through except each other.”
 And I found that as a kind of binding thing, a commonality, that more than ever I felt we had something in common.
 Not just kids and a house and a marriage, but the fact that we really understand what we were missing.

-With your marriage seeming to be in danger and with the two of you determined to stay together, there will come times when you may make resolutions together about ways when you may want to make resolutions together about ways to keep your relationship strong.
+With your marriage seeming to be in danger and with the two of you determined to stay together, there will come times when you may want to make resolutions together about ways to keep your relationship strong.
 One important thing many couples do is resolve to accept their differences and to accept that they cannot be there for one another all the time.

-Brett: After our son died, we made a vow that we’d stick together and we would work together, and through the grief group we found out that we grieve differently.
+Brett: After our son died, we made a vow that we’d stick together and we would work together.
+Through the grief group we found out that we grieve differently.
 And we did.
 Then we realized that we couldn’t help each other at times.
 And people kept saying, “You have to be there for your wife or your kids.”

 Joan: Sometimes it’s just better to be left alone.
 Let each other grieve how we need to.